linode/docs/docs/guides/kubernetes/securing-an-lke-cluster-with-rbac/index.md

 ## In This Guide

 While the Linode Kubernetes Engine(LKE) is a managed Platform as a Service solution providing a base level of security, it does not by default handle the creation of roles and service accounts for any users that are configured on LKE.
-This guide will serve as a tutorial for creating a Role and Rolebinding for an example user in the example user's own namespace, so that users can export a custom Kubeconfig file for users to authenticate with for limited permissions.
+This guide will serve as a tutorial for creating a role and role binding for an example user in the example user's own namespace, so that users can export a custom Kubeconfig file for users to authenticate with for limited permissions.
 This way, all users in a specific cluster will not be required to have full administrator permissions.

 ### Before You Begin